How to select a stock?

 The 10 YEAR X-RAY designed by MoneyWorks4me will help to assess a bank's financial track record with ease.
 Click on the link to know more.

-This is how the 10 YEAR X-RAY OF A BANK looks on MoneyWorks4me-
+This is how the 10 YEAR X-RAY of a bank looks on MoneyWorks4me-

-| Financial Factor | Assessment of Color Coding |
+Financial Factor | Assessment of Colour Coding |

-| Year-On-Year growth rates of Net Interest Income, EPS and BVPS | Inflation in India has been growing at a CAGR of around 6%.
+Inflation in India has been growing at a CAGR of around 6%.
 Hence, we put our lower limit as twice that at 12% as good consistent growth and this is coded as green as reflected in the 10 YEAR X-RAY above.
 If the year-on-year growth rate is 8-12% which just covers the inflation the bank is considered somewhat good and is coded orange.
 A growth rate below 8% is considered not good and is coded red. |